maximilian-nowak/cpp2np/readme.md

 as it also shows up in the new wrapper.
 Also deleting the wrapper did not delete the buffer.)

-### Get information underlying data of the wrapper:
+### Get information of underlying data of the wrapper:

 ```python
 print(c2n.descr(wrapper2))